OSPF – What really triggers type-4 LSA origination?

 Below is the simplified network diagram;

-All three routers are configured as neighbors and R2 is the ABR.
+R2 is the ABR and is a neighbour of R1 and R3 respectively.
 R1 will eventually become our ASBR, but for now it has a regular OSPF non-backbone internal router role.

 Let’s quickly look at R3’s LSDB.
 As expected there’s no type-4 or type-5 in its database.

 In GNS3 I did a wireshark capture of R2’s interface to R1 in area 5.
-I cleared the OSPF adjacency and captured the type-1 router lsa originated by R1 to describe itself.
-This is our baseline type-1 for R1, which descibes itself as ‘not as ASBR’.
+I cleared the OSPF adjacency and captured the type-1 router LSA originated by R1 to describe itself.
+This is our baseline type-1 for R1, which describes itself as ‘not an ASBR’.

 Redistribution of phantom statics